New — reads any article, not just papers

 Decide on real evidence — and spot the studies that don’t hold up.

-Read the next paper like an expert.
-In plain English.
+Read the next one like an expert.

-Analyze a paper — free →
+Analyze something — free